 Security: The loan is secured by a lien upon the net revenues of the capital facility expansion

-The outstanding principal as of 09/30/2018 was \$11,701,154.
+The outstanding principal as of 09/30/2019 was \$11,124,673.
 The City will not be requesting additional funds.
 Once the State closes the construction project a final debt schedule will be provided.
-Final close out is expected in FY2019.